The OpenID Connect security scheme in OpenAPI

 - Interoperability: OpenID Connect is widely supported by various identity providers, allowing seamless integration with existing systems.

-- Developer Experience: OpenAPI’s support for OpenID Connect enhances the developer experience by providing clear documentation and guidelines for authentication, making it easier for developers to understand how to use your API securely.
+- Developer experience: OpenAPI’s support for OpenID Connect enhances the developer experience by providing clear documentation and guidelines for authentication, making it easier for developers to understand how to use your API securely.

-- Tooling Support: Many tools and libraries support OpenID Connect, allowing for easy integration with your API and simplifying the authentication process for developers.
+- Tooling support: Many tools and libraries support OpenID Connect, allowing for easy integration with your API and simplifying the authentication process for developers.

 Last updated on